PXgamer/chillies-db/chillies/capsicum-chinense/trinidad-scorpion-butch-t.md

 ## Description

-> An extremely potent chili with a sharp, scorpion-like tail.
+> An extremely potent chilli with a sharp, scorpion-like tail.
 They ripen from a dark green to a deep red.

 ## General Information